russelldb/bigsets/doc/running.md

 from 100,000 possible with uniform distribution.
 Maybe make `key_generator`smaller for a short local run.

-Now set up your devrel by running `./setup-dev`
+Now set up your devrel by changing back to the bigsets directory and running `./set-up-dev`

 When running `dev/dev1/bin/bigset-admin member-status` shows the cluster settled so that `pending` is `--` on every line like so: